junaidiiith/ADL-Deep-Modeling/README.md

 The successful completion of this project will result in the following outcomes:

--A system that can provide recommendations for missing model elements and generate models based on user inputs.
+- A system that can provide recommendations for missing model elements and generate models based on user inputs.
 - An efficient classification of UML models based on their domain.
 - A requirements to UML model generator